Necroko: History of publication

 Necroko was created by screenwriter Alyssa Wong and cartoonist Ken Niimura, making her first appearance in Extreme Venomverse #4, published in July 2023.

 Fictional Biography

 Ellie Ellison was an ordinary student in love with her classmate, Parker Piper, who one day found a magical lasso attached to a symbiote, which gave her powers that she used to fight crime, adopting the identity of Necroko.

 One day, when some monsters attacked the school, Ellie transformed into Necroko to defeat them and devour them through the symbiote, also saving Parker.
-After this, Piper was very grateful, becoming a big fan of Necroko without knowing that she was actually his girlfriend.
+After this, Piper was very grateful, becoming a big fan of Necroko without knowing that she was actually her classmate.

 Some time later, Necroko was forced to fight alongside other symbiotes of Earth-616 against Carnage, after he began to travel through the multiverse killing alternate versions of Venom in search of absolute power.
 Necroko was presumed dead in battle, but Cullen Bunn, the author of the series, confirmed through social media that, in reality, she had survived.